Virginia Ryan is a visual artist, art therapist (B.A.A.T) and gestalt counselor.

 As a child she lived with her family in Melbourne, Australia and Varese, Italy (66-68) before completing schooling and tertiary education in Canberra.
 Dislocation was central to her life from childhood.

-A graduate from the Australian National University School of Art and Design in Canberra, Australia (79) with a post~graduate degree in Art Therapy from Edinburgh, Scotland (94), over four decades she has consistently explored painting, photography, sculpture and installation in collaboration with artists, anthropologists and musicians .
+A graduate from the Australian National University School of Art and Design in Canberra, Australia (79) with a post~graduate degree in Art Therapy from Edinburgh, Scotland (94), over four decades she has painted, photographed, sculptured and created installations in collaboration with fellow artists, anthropologists and musicians .

 Much of Ryan's research in the years since 2000 explores questions of identity, land and memory, resulting in large scale projects such as The Castaways Project and Exposures:A White Woman in West Africa with sound artist/anthropologist Steven Feld.

-Her research often looks at displacements through migrations of objects and subsequent transformations.
-The resulting imagery may incorporate material 'embodied memories' found in objects-trouvees to explore the poetics of the everyday.
+Her research often looks at displacements through migrations of objects and subsequent transformations. incorporating 'embodied memories' found in objects-trouvees to explore the poetics of the everyday.

 Ryan's diverse multi-media practise, through lived experience navigates widely outside a Eurocentric gaze,establishing diverse engagements with artistic/community networks, through vastly interconnected art worlds .